MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

     - `[SkuPartNumber <String>]`: Unique SKU display name.
 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only
   - `[LoginUrl <String>]`: Specifies the URL where the service provider redirects the user to Azure AD to authenticate.
 Azure AD uses the URL to launch the application from Microsoft 365 or the Azure AD My Apps.
 When blank, Azure AD performs IdP-initiated sign-on for applications configured with SAML-based single sign-on.
 The user launches the application from Microsoft 365, the Azure AD My Apps, or the Azure AD SSO URL.
   - `[LogoutUrl <String>]`: Specifies the URL that will be used by Microsoft's authorization service to logout an user using OpenId Connect front-channel, back-channel or SAML logout protocols.
   - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
+Supports $expand.
   - `[Notes <String>]`: Free text field to capture information about the service principal, typically used for operational purposes.
 Maximum allowed size is 1024 characters.
   - `[NotificationEmailAddresses <String[]>]`: Specifies the list of email addresses where Azure AD sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Azure AD Gallery applications.
   - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant1[]>]`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.